Ethan23p/agent-dashboard/_context/project_contents.md

 from mcp_agent.core.fastagent import FastAgent from mcp_agent.core.request_params import RequestParams

-# --- AGENT DEFINITION ---
-# This file now only defines the agent and its capabilities.
-# The client logic that runs it is in cli.py.

 # Instantiate the main fast-agent application object.
 fast = FastAgent("Minimal Controllable Agent")

 # Decorator to define our agent.
 @fast.agent(